brett-stephen/HP-Matrix-Multiplication/README.md

-# HP-Matrix-Multiplication
+# High Performance Matrix-Multiplication
-Matrix Matrix Multiplication optimization by loop tiling, OpenMP and Cuda-C parallel processing
+NxN Multiplication optimization done by using loop tiling, stide access patterns to reduce cache evictions, and parrallized using two different paradigms; OpenMP and nvidia cuda.